SumitK27/100-Days-of-Code-Web-Dev/README.md

 Navigate to [**Day 9**](Day%209)

--   Refer an image an create an identical webpage.
+-   Refer to an image an create an identical webpage.